zendesk/samson/plugins/kubernetes/README.md

 Samson allows limiting how many resources each project can use per Deploy Group, see `/kubernetes/usage_limits`.

+To forbid deployment of anything without a limit, add a `All/All` limit with 0 cpu and memory.

+To allow creating limits without scoped or project, set `KUBERNETES_ALLOW_WILDCARD_LIMITS=true`.

 ## Deploying to Kubernetes

 Each deploy selects a Git SHA and N deploy groups to deploy to.
 For this Git SHA Samson finds or creates all builds that